systemb4/dsp/README.md

 * transfer function currently broken, compiles but returns false char's

 ## todo
+* be able to choose a data structure based on the pattern of the input file
 * sort by increaseing/decreasing number if number list
 * sort by alphabetical order
 * search and replace within file